A Hodge theoretic projective structure on Riemann surfaces: Introduction

-Let $\mg$ denote the moduli space of smooth complex projective curves of genus $g$ and $\mathsf{A}_g$ the moduli space of principally polarized complex abelian varieties of dimension $g$.
+Let $\mathsf{A}_g$ be the moduli space of principally polarized complex abelian varieties of dimension $g$.
 Let

-be the Torelli map that sends a curve to its Jacobian equipped with the theta-polarization; this $\tau$ is an orbifold immersion outside the hyperelliptic locus \cite{os}.
-The variety $\mathsf{A}_g$ is equipped with an orbifold locally symmetric metric $\omega_S$ (the Siegel metric).
-The second fundamental form $\rho$ of the Torelli map with respect to $\omega_S$ was studied in \cite{cpt}, \cite{cf}, \cite{cfg} (see also \cite{gpt}, \cite{fp}).
+be the Torelli map that sends a curve to its Jacobian equipped with the principal polarization given by a theta line bundle.
+This map $\tau$ is an orbifold immersion outside the hyperelliptic locus \cite{os}.
+The variety $\mathsf{A}_g$ is equipped with an orbifold locally symmetric metric $\omega_S$ known as the Siegel metric.